 It was from my last foster parents that I was traumatized for life.
 I thought that I found a family who will love me but as soon as the social worker left they beat me.
 The abuse went on for a month.
 After which, I was mired in confusion and fear.

 Fortunately for me, I was rescued from the clutches of my abusive foster parents.
 A concerned neighbor heard the abuse and the sound of an animal being beaten.

 I did not adjust well at the shelter.
 I became an emotionally difficult child.
 My pent-up emotions resulted in aggression.
 I had to undergo a therapy session called funnel anger.
 It taught me how to Funnel my anger into mindful and solicitous action.

 And now that I am a teenager, the shelter will let me out soon to make a life of my own.
 I’m afraid of what the future will bring me.
 Although I made friends with some social workers, I had not really warmed up to them.
 I still feel alone.

-Maybe fate has finally taken a pity out of me, I was chosen to become an apprentice of a young spinster lady who dedicated her life in helping teenagers like me.
+Maybe fate has finally taken a pity out of me, I was chosen to become an apprentice of a young spinster lady who dedicated her life to helping teenagers like me.
 She saw my potential in my artworks.
-I’m still afraid that I will become a disappointment but then I have felt a tiny glimmer of hope within me.
+I’m still afraid that I will become a disappointment that I have felt a tiny glimmer of hope within me.
 The future is not bleak after all.